Save big (up to $1,875) on small business tools with our free membership, business.com+

 3. Employee handbook

-Drafting an employee handbook can seem daunting.
-Fortunately, there are tons of online resources, such as the Society for Human Resource Management, which allow you to download a sample handbook that can serve as the template for building your company’s own handbook.
-It’s always recommended to have a legal advisor review your handbook before distributing it to employees.
-When you do share it, remember to obtain a signed acknowledgment form from employees after they are given time to review the document.
+The handbook is an important tool in preventing employee disputes or claims before they start.
+Drafting one can seem daunting, but there are tons of online resources, such as the Society for Human Resource Management (SHRM), that allow you to download a sample handbook to serve as the template for building your company’s version.
+Having a legal advisor review your handbook before distributing it to employees is always recommended.
+When you do share it, obtain a signed acknowledgment from employees after they’ve had time to review the document.
+Continually update and redistribute the handbook as necessary.

 4. Recruiting and onboarding